aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/product-overview/_index.md

 ## **Product Description**

-Aspose.BarCode for .NET is a multifunctional component library realised through Managed C# to address various barcode processing tasks.
+Aspose.BarCode for .NET is a multifunctional component library realized through Managed C# to address various barcode processing tasks.
 It allows deploying generation and recognition functionality for different barcode types (linear, matrix, and postal) at any angle in a fast and easy way.
 This library enables compatibility with most of existing barcode specifications and standards, supporting over 60 symbologies (1D, 2D including QR codes, and postal).
 The detailed listing of all available barcode symbologies is provided in [Barcode Types and Image Formats](/barcode/net/barcode-types-and-image-formats/).

 Aspose.BarCode for .NET can be utilized in three ways: through a console application, Windows Forms, or WPF.
 Using GUI controls in Aspose.BarCode for .NET, developers can drag and drop controls on Windows Forms and set properties in the GUI-mode.
 For developers who want to work with barcodes in the backend, the library provides the corresponding class ***BarcodeGenerator***.
 Finally, Aspose.BarCode for .NET enables a DLL for the Microsoft WPF framework to allow implementing WPF-based barcode applications.